Backpropagation-Free Test-Time Adaptation for Lightweight EEG-Based Brain-Computer Interfaces: Related Works

 \textbf{TTA for Mitigating Marginal Distribution Shift.} Batch Normalization test-time adaptation (BN-adapt)~\cite{Schneider2020BNadapt} is the most straightforward approach.
 Test entropy minimization (Tent)~\cite{Wang2021TENT} also updates the batch normalization layers, but through minimizing the entropy of model predictions on test inputs using backpropagation.
 For EEG data, Euclidean Alignment (EA)~\cite{He2020EA} normalizes the mean covariance matrices of each domain to the identity matrix, and Li \emph{et al.}~\cite{Li2024T-TIME} showed that EA can be seamlessly applied to TTA, with an online updated target reference matrix.

 \textbf{TTA for Mitigating Conditional Distribution Shift.} Target Pseudo-Labels (PL)~\cite{DongHyun2013PL} is the most straightforward approach.
-Uncertainty minimization is an extremely effective measure for implicit mitigation of conditional distribution shift.
+Uncertainty minimization can implicitly mitigate conditional distribution shift.
 Sharpness-aware and reliable entropy minimization (SAR)~\cite{Niu2023SAR} selects samples with smaller entropy losses and jointly minimizes the sharpness of the entropy and the entropy loss for a more reliable adaptation.
 Test-Time Information Maximization Ensemble (T-TIME)~\cite{Li2024T-TIME} extends the information maximization loss objective, which incorporates an additional uniform regularization of label distribution into classic conditional entropy, to TTA.

 \textbf{TTA for Mitigating Label Distribution Shift.} Label shift is a difficult problem, and often has to resort to pseudo-labels for estimating statistics of the target label distribution.
 Marginal Entropy Minimization with One test point (MEMO)~\cite{Zhang2022MEMO} regularizes the model to produce similar predictions for each transformation through mean entropy minimization.
 Li \emph{et al.}~\cite{Li2024T-TIME} incorporated label shift into information maximization through online estimation.